 Bien Hoa Dong Nai, Vietnam Travel Guide

 Local SIM cards are widely available and inexpensive.
-Purchase them at airports or from licensed stores of major mobile providers like Viettel, Mobifone, and Vinaphone.
+Purchase them in airports or from licensed stores of major mobile providers like Viettel, Mobifone, and Vinaphone.

-Vietnam Post (Bưu Điện Việt Nam) offices exist in Bien Hoa for sending mail and packages.
-You can find main post offices in central locations.
+Vietnam Post (Bưu Điện Việt Nam) offices exist in Bien Hoa for sending mail and all-inclusive packages.
+You'll discover main post offices in central locations.

-These phrases assist with daily transactions and understanding.
+These phrases assist with everyday transactions and understanding.

 The Google Translate application's camera translation feature works very well for reading signs and menus.
 Download the Vietnamese language pack for offline application.